natjeb/Talent-Profile-Readiness-SHD-Downstream-2025/README.md

 As of February 1, 2026, Pertamina has consolidated its capabilities and strengthened the supply chain all the way to consumers by merging the three subholdings operating in Pertamina's downstream business: the Refinery & Petrochemical Subholding (PT Kilang Pertamina Internasional), the Commercial & Trading Subholding (PT Pertamina Patra Niaga), and the Integrated Marine & Logistics Subholding (PT Pertamina International Shipping) into a single Subholding, namely Downstream Subholding, under PT Pertamina Patra Niaga

-## 1 Employee / Talent Qualification
+## 1 Employee / Talent Qualification : Human Capital Readiness & Succession Intelligence
-### The Data Story
+### 📊 The Data Story
 This Dataset represent a snapshot of executive and leadership "health" within a large organization.
-It tracks the intersection of Technical Competence (TOEIC, CISI), Strategic Assessment (PBest, SLC), and Demographic Risk (Retirement/Tgl Pensiun)
+It tracks the intersection of Technical Competence (TOEIC, CISI), Strategic Assessment (PBest, SLC), and Demographic Risk (Retirement Date).

+As a analyst, I transformed this raw administrative log into a strategic roadmap for succession planning.

+### 🔍 Key Insights & Storytelling Pillars